quickwit-oss/tantivy/sstable/README.md

 +----------+--------+-------+-------+-----+
                     |----( # of deltas)---|
 ```
-- BlockLen(u32): lenght of the block
+- BlockLen(u32): length of the block
-- Values: an application defined format storing a sequence of value, capable of determining it own lenght
+- Values: an application defined format storing a sequence of value, capable of determining it own length
 - Delta

 ### Delta